GRRC 5/3 RIVER BANK RUN MENTOR TEAM PROGRAM

 Simply click on the giant envelope below!

-THE 2017 MENTOR GROUP COACHES are: Francine Robinson (Leader), Paul Beuschel, Kathy Haase, Jerry Roersma, Abbie Stoppa, Debbie Snider, and Mike Lapp.
+THE 2018 MENTOR GROUP COACHES are: Francine Robinson (Leader), Abbie Stoppa, Bob Shaffer, Carl Nelson, Debbie Snider, Jeff Jauch, Jerry Roersma, Kathy Haase, Lisa Brady, and Sue Roersma.
 They are experienced runners, as you will see from their biographies below:

 Francine began running in the spring of 2001 and ran her first marathon in Chicago that fall.
-Since then, she has completed 16 River Bank Runs and almost 150 marathons in 43 states, including seven ultra-marathons (six 50ks and one 50-miler).
-She has also qualified for and ran nine Boston Marathons.
-This will be the ninth year for Francine as leader of the GRRC Mentor Program.
-She volunteered on the Metro Health Grand Rapids Marathon Race Committee for 12 years, including 7 years as Race Director for the Helen DeVos Children’s Hospital Grand Rapids Kids Marathon.
-She has been a volunteer pacer for 10 marathons, including eight times for the Chicago Marathon Nike Pace Team.
-Francine enjoys inspiring others to set goals that will improve their physical, mental, and spiritual health, and that will encourage them to discover their inner strength and potential.
-Francine has two daughters, Rachel and Carly, and in 2009 gained a “son” when Rachel married Bryan Tuma in Niagara Falls, Canada.
+Since then, she has completed 17 River Bank Runs and almost 162 marathons in 47 states.
+She also qualified for and ran ten Boston Marathons.
+This will be the 10th year for Francine as leader of the GRRC Mentor Program.
+She has also volunteered for many other running programs and events, because she loves to inspire other to set goals that will improve their physical, mental and spiritual health and that will encourage them to discover their inner strength and potential.
+Francine has two daughters and gained a “son” when her daughter was married in Niagara Falls, Canada.

 Kathy has been running for over 30 years.
 She started off running 5K and 10K races.
 She later moved on to the longer distance races when she moved to Grand Rapids and decided to run the River Bank Run 25K.
 Since then she has completed 39 marathons and ultras in 20 states.
 She has been a member of the Grand Rapids Running Club for many years.
 She enjoys helping with the GRRC River Bank Run Mentor Program, as well as being Secretary of the GRRC.
 In addition, she is on the Grand Rapids Marathon Race Committee.
 Kathy looks forward to seeing new runners, and returning runners, each year at the Mentor Program Saturday runs.